 Theft is a common crime in Florida.
 Even though it is fairly common doesn't mean that the justice system treats it lightly.
 It is just the opposite.
 Law enforcement officers, prosecutors and the courts take theft seriously and the penalties for being convicted can be severe.
 Going through life with a criminal record can be an impediment to reaching goals and realizing one's full potential.
 What should you do if you are under investigation for a theft crime or you have been arrested and charged?
 A Miami criminal defense attorney can explain the charges against you, your rights, the consequences of being convicted or pleading guilty and the various options which are open to you.

-Petit (petty) theft is the illegal taking of the property of another valued at no more than $300.
+In Florida, petit (petty) theft is the illegal taking of the property of another valued at no more than $300.
 Grand theft involves stolen property valued at more than $300.
-The consequences of being convicted can include jail or prison time, fines, probation, court ordered treatment, restitution and a criminal record.
+A conviction can include jail or prison time, fines, probation, court-ordered treatment, restitution, and a criminal record.

 There are a variety of other factors that could elevate a third degree felony to a second or first degree felony.
 For example, stealing about $300k worth of product might normally be classified as a third degree grand theft, but if the stolen property was medical equipment valued at $300k or more, then the offense will be charged as a second degree grand theft.